fernandoescolar/vscode-solution-explorer/README.md

 - You can create, delete, rename or move solution, solution folders and projects.

 - You can add or remove packages and references when the project is of kind CPS (dotnet core).

+- You can update all packages when the project is of kind CPS (dotnet core).

 ![Solution Explorer](https://github.com/fernandoescolar/vscode-solution-explorer/raw/main/images/vscode-solution-explorer-1.gif)